siverpro/testnet_wiki/docs/90_FAQ/Technical_questions.md

 ## Why do I get a "No such file or directory" error when trying to run the script for publishing my new ID to the blockchain?

 This error often happens becuase the command to generate an ID and public and private keys is missing falgs at the end of the command.
-When you run
+When you run:

 docker exec factomd_node serveridentity full elements EsXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX -n create -f

-Be sure tin include '-n create -f'
+Be sure to include '-n create -f'